Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Introduction

-An interesting idea in this area is to implement neural networks on a quantum computer~\cite{beer2020,yang2020} and thus create a bridge between DL and quantum computing\cite{schatzki2021}, leading to exponential speedup in training deep neural networks\cite{yang2020}.
-Recently discovered quantum convolutional neural networks~\cite{cong2019} allow their efficient training and implementation on realistic quantum devices.
+An interesting idea in this area is to implement NNs on a quantum computer~\cite{beer2020,yang2020} and thus create a bridge between DL and quantum computing\cite{schatzki2021}, leading to exponential speedup in training deep NNs\cite{yang2020}.
+Recently discovered quantum convolutional NNs~\cite{cong2019} allow their efficient training and implementation on realistic quantum devices.
 Such networks can be used for efficient entanglement detection in multi-qubit systems~\cite{qiu2019}, as well as for solving different classes of quantum many-body problems such as quantum phase recognition~\cite{cong2019}.
 ML can also be applied to an important problem in quantum algorithm design, the automatic optimization of large unitary matrices into sequences of two-qubit gates~\cite{banchi2016}.
-Entanglement can also assist ML image classifiers by compressing image an thus reducing computational resources needed\cite{Lewenstein2021}.
+Entanglement can also assist ML image classifiers by compressing images and thus reducing computational resources needed\cite{Lewenstein2021}.